 There are a number of avenues to repairing like cobblers, tailors, and electronic repairs by professionals.
 Youtube provides a range of vidoes to help those wanting to DIY at home.
 Or you can join up with a local Repair Cafe for small items.
 We have a list of repair cafe locations below for you to explore.

-- Karhina – for mending workshops with Tamara Russell
+- Karhina – for mending ideas and workshops with Tamara Russell.

 - The Repair Shop UK – Look out for the Australian version coming soon.

 Repair Cafes run repair services for a range of items from clothing to electronics and more.